Reading in Data

 Parameters:

-• filenames – str/list of str The file names and full paths of netCDF files.
+• filenames (str or list of str) – The file names and full paths of netCDF files.

-• time – str This is not used any more.
+• time (str, optional) – This is not used anymore.
 Remains here for backward compatibility.
-Currently, the name of the time variable is found in the netcdf variables themselves.
+Currently, the name of the time variable is found in the netCDF variables themselves.

-• plot – bool The data is plotted immediately after being generated.
+• plot (bool, optional) – If True, the data is plotted immediately after being generated.
 All tplot variables generated from this function will be on the same plot.
 By default, a plot is not created.

-• strict_time – bool If True (default), variables will be loaded into tplot variables only if their data length matches the time lenght.
+• strict_time (bool, optional) – If True (default), variables will be loaded into tplot variables only if their data length matches the time length.
 If False, all variables will be loaded.
-This is useful because some variables may contain general information, like satelite longitude.
+This is useful because some variables may contain general information, like satellite longitude.

 Returns: